tencentyun/intlcloud-documents/yehe_doc/安全/云防火墙/操作指南/告警中心/页面功能介绍/攻击告警汇总_intl_en.md

 ::: ① Alert event type
 Click the tabs in the area marked "①" to view the details of the alerts of different types.

->?
-The relevant security event types are displayed only after you configure the security policies required by CFW in [Intrusion defense](https://www.tencentcloud.com/document/product/1160/49856), and [Security baseline](https://console.cloud.tencent.com/cfw/secline).
+<dx-alert infotype="notice">The relevant security event types are displayed only after you configure the security policies required by CFW in [Intrusion defense](https://www.tencentcloud.com/document/product/1160/49856), and [Security baseline](https://console.cloud.tencent.com/cfw/secline).</dx-alert>

 :::
 ::: ② Batch resolve events
 You can click **Block all** for all selected events, or **Allow** or **Ignore** them in batch mode.
->?These buttons are only available when one or more events are selected.
+<dx-alert infotype="notice">These buttons are only available when one or more events are selected.</dx-alert>

 :::
 ::: ③ Filter events by conditions